Kobzarska Sich 2020

 August 8th to 15th.
 Participants will have the opportunity for solo and ensemble singing (a capella and with bandura accompaniment).
 Participants can broaden their musical knowledge with music listening lectures and attend individual voice lessons as well.

-After a pilot program last year, we’re also offering an Bandura Fellow Program.
-Solo bandurists or musicians from ensembles can spend the second week of camp “In Residence” at Kobzarska Sich, rehearsing repertoire with other artists from their ensemble or other groups.
-Artists in Residence will have regimented daily practice time with world-class bandurysty.
+We’re also offering an Bandura Fellow Program.
+Solo bandurists or musicians from other bandura ensembles can spend the second week of camp “In Residence” at Kobzarska Sich, rehearsing repertoire with other artists from their ensemble or other groups.
+Bandura Fellows will have regimented daily practice time with world-class bandurists.

 If you’re interested in learning more about any of the programs we’re offering this year, keep checking this website!
 Registration for campers for each of the programs opens on February 15, 2020.
 We welcome everyone to our final concert on August 15, 2020 at 2 pm.